 Earlier this week, I was reminded of the warning God gave me so many years ago.
-And this morning in our Bible study time D read this devotional from Neil Anderson:
+And this morning in our Bible study time D read from this devotional:

 “The lure of satanic knowledge and power is nothing new.
 God’s people have been warned against it from the earliest times.
 The command in Deuteronomy 18:9-12 is as viable for us today as it was for the Israelites under Moses’ leadership.
 We live in a contemporary Canaan where it is socially acceptable to consult spiritists, mediums, palm-readers, psychic counselors and horoscopes for supernatural insights and abilities.